pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 According to the text above, judge the following items.

-Item.
 54. According to the text, the process of stream channelization invariably increases land values.

-Item.
 55. The author claims that small watercourses are less affected by human activity than large ones.

-Item.
 56. The expressions "reclaiming urban streams" (R.12) and 'Stream Renovation' (R.14) refer to the same type of processes.

 GABARITO

 GABARITo

 Textos